 Required Riding Skills: There is no prerequisite for this clinic; however, all participants are expected to be able to perform the following skills (prior to registering for the course)*:

 *It is the participant’s responsibility to ensure that he/she has adequate skills for participation, as no refunds are offered for dropping out of the course once the clinic begins.
 Click here for a practice/skills assessment guide.

 You MUST provide your own motorcycle for this riding clinic: All personally owned motorcycles must be street legal, in safe operating condition, and topped off with a full tank of gas.
 The Instructor will inspect your vehicle to ensure compliance.
-A T-CLOCK inspection form is available to help you prepare for the class.
-While the Instructor will not check all items, the T-CLOCK is an excellent tool to ensure your vehicle is in safe operating condition.
+A Pre-Ride Inspection Checklist is available to help you prepare for the class.
+While the Instructor will not check all items, the Pre-Ride Inspection Checklist is an excellent tool to ensure your vehicle is in safe operating condition.
 Straight pipes or excessively loud bikes are NOT allowed and will be determined appropriate at the discretion of the Instructor.
 Tuition will not be refunded if your vehicle does not pass, or if mechanical issues/failure prevent you from completing the course.

 You must bring proof of insurance and ownership/current registration for the motorcycle used in the workshop.
 If the registration and/or insurance are not in your name, than you must bring written permission from the owner allowing you to use the vehicle during the class.